dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w014-schemas/IpldSchemas.md

 Any changes to this file need to be followed by running `yarn schemas` to generate the file `src/w014-schemas/ipldSchemas.js` which is imported by all the Models in `w015-models`

+## Any

+A convenience mapping to allow any javascript object

 ```sh
 type Any union {
     | Bool   bool